 I am a researcher, entrepreneur, clinical psychologist, and psychotherapy trainer in Portland, Oregon.

-Research and writing background: I have been conducting research on shame, self-criticism, stigma, and the interpersonal functions of emotion, particularly in the context of addiction, since 2002.
-More recently I have become involved in research in psychedelic science and MDMA-assisted therapy and planning what is likely to be the first clinical trial of MDMA-assisted psychotherapy in the Pacific NW.
-I have been a co-investigator, consultant, therapist, and trainer on grants funded by the National Institutes of Health.
-I have also published on the training and dissemination of evidence-based therapies and numerous longitudinal, cross-sectional, and intervention studies including the first randomized trial of an intervention focused on helping people with shame in addiction (in the Journal of Consulting and Clinical Psychology).
-I have also been an investigator on studies of mindfulness-based relapse prevention and emotion-focused therapy.
+Research and writing background: I have been conducting research on shame, self-criticism, stigma, and the interpersonal functions of emotion since 2002.
+Since 2018 my research has focused on psychedelic science, specifically investigating processes of change in the psychotherapy component of psychedelic-assisted therapy.
+I was PI of one of the first clinical trials of MDMA-assisted psychotherapy in the Pacific NW and am involved in various phases of several other clinical trials of psychedelic-assisted therapies I have been a co-investigator, consultant, therapist, and trainer on grants funded by the National Institutes of Health and am a cofounder of the Open Psychedelic Evaluation Nexus, which evaluates the quality of state legal psilocybin services.
+I have also published on the training and dissemination of evidence-based therapies and numerous longitudinal, cross-sectional, and intervention studies including the first randomized trial of an intervention focused on helping people with shame in addiction.
+I have been an investigator on studies of mindfulness-based relapse prevention and emotion-focused therapy.
 I am co-author of two books on ACT: Learning Acceptance and Commitment Therapy, one of the best-selling ACT books for therapists, and Values in Therapy: A Clinician’s Guide to Helping Clients Explore Values, Increase Psychological Flexibility, and Live a More Meaningful Life with Dr. Jenna LeJeune.
+I am currently working on a book on Psychedelic Assisted Therapy for publication through Guilford Press.
 You can see a full list of my chapters and articles here and my books here.

 Business background: I enjoy creating new organizations and starting new initiatives and businesses.
 I have built and run small businesses since 2002.
 I was an early contributor to the development of the Association for Contextual Behavioral Science and chaired the first ACT Summer Training Institute in 2004.
 In 2007, I co-founded (along with Jenna LeJeune, Ph.D.) the Portland Psychotherapy Clinic, Research, & Training Center—a research and training clinic based on a social enterprise model that uses business revenue to fund scientific research.
-I have created numerous websites and currently blog at ACT with compassion—a blog for therapists interested in bringing more compassion and effectiveness to their work with highly self-critical clients.
+I have created numerous websites, including ACT with compassion—a website for therapists interested in bringing more compassion and effectiveness to their work with highly self-critical clients.
 I also have a podcast called The Research Matters Podcast, where I interview leading researchers to understand how they are so effective at what they do.
 As part of addressing the barriers to practice-based research, I helped co-found a nonprofit which hosts a federally funded IRB, called the Behavioral Health Research Collective.
-I am also on the board of Thru My Eyes, a 501(c)3 charity that provides legacy videos for people who are facing life threatening-illnesses.
+In 2022 I helped found the Open Psychedelic Evaluation Nexus, and in 2024, I helped found the Portland Institute for Psychedelic Science (PIPS), where we have pulled together our team’s work on psychedelic assisted therapy, training, and research.
+Most recently I helped found, and served as the initial president, of Northwest Psychedelic Services, a nonprofit providing psilocybin services through Oregon’s legal services program.

 Psychotherapy Training Background: Since 1998, I have studied Acceptance and Commitment Therapy (ACT) including 4 years as an early career professional working with Steve Hayes at the University of Nevada, Reno.
 I am a peer-reviewed ACT trainer, former chair of the ACT Training Committee, and former president of the Association for Contextual Behavioral Science.
-I have also received intensive training in Radically Open Dialectical Behavior Therapy and conduct research on its mechanisms of action.
+I have also received intensive training in Radically Open Dialectical Behavior Therapy and Emotion-Focused Therapy.

-Training Services: I provide training through portlandpsychotherapytraining.com on a variety of topics, including through our seminar series, Therapy and Research in Psychedelic Science (TRIPS).
+Training Services: I provide training through portlandpsychotherapytraining.com on a variety of topics.

 ***If you are looking for individual therapy, I am not currently accepting new clients.
 I recommend checking out our other therapists at Portland Psychotherapy. **